VedranBiH/aws-lambda-zombie-workshop/README.md

 ## Setup Chat App and User Registration

-* Steps 1 - 14 in this section should be done by one person in the team to enable the rest of the Lab capabilities.
-Steps 15 - 19 should be done by all team members to register with the chat application.
+* Steps 5 - 14 in this section should be done by one person in the team to enable the rest of the Lab capabilities.
+Steps 1 - 4 and 15 - 19 should be done by all team members to register with the chat application.
 After this section each of the Labs can be done concurrently.

 1\.
 Verify you are in the correct region as specified on the team information provided by the facilitator.